kascana/iigrs2/iigrs2.rst

 teachings and the Bodhisattva ideal, and to see what is the philosophical resp. metaphysical foundations of this figure's behaviour.

 ..
-[1] Thanks to Dragomir Dimitrov and Peter Wyzlic for valueable pointers, Andrey Klebanov for help reading the Russian, as much as to Gérard Colas and Christophe Vielle, and to all people who gave me precious scans of sometimes only barely available material.
+[1] Thanks to Dragomir Dimitrov and Peter Wyzlic for valuable pointers, Andrey Klebanov for help reading the Russian, as much as to Gérard Colas and Christophe Vielle, and to all people who gave me precious scans of sometimes only barely available materials.

 ..
 [2] In Tibetan the title "Bodhisattvacaryāvatāra" (*byaṅ chub sems dpa’i spyod pa la ‘jug pa* - sometimes refered to as "Bsa" or "B(s)ca") appears next to "Bodhicaryāvatāra" (*byaṅ chub kyi spyod pa la ‘jug pa*).